jensculrich/urban_pollinator_occupancy_model/README.md

 - model diagnostics and posterior distribution summaries can be pulled out at the end of the run_model_pollen_limitation.R file.
 - posterior predictive checks can be pulled out at the end of the run_model.R file..
 - navigate to ./pollen_limitation_experiment/figures/make_figures.R to recreate pollen limitation figure from the paper (Figure S23).

+## Recreate main figures from the manuscript
+- Figure 1 was created in QGIS using the data file: land_cover_by_site_reduced.csv.
+- Navigate to ./dynamic_occupancy_model/make_figures/plot_colonization_persistence_initocc.R to recreate figures 2, 3 and 4 from the manuscript.
+- Navigate to ./dynamic_occupancy_model/make_figures/plot_species_richness.R to recreate figures 5 from the manuscript.

 ## Other stuff:
 #### ./static_occupancy_model/